mainmatter/ember-promise-modals/MIGRATION.md

 ### Using both animations

 If you need to switch between both animations it's easiest to replicate the setup shown in the dummy app.
-See [the application.js controller](./tests/dummy/app/controllers/application.js) for how the modals are openend in your JavaScript actions and look at [app.css](./tests/dummy/app/styles/app.css) for the style definition of these custom animations.
+See [the application.js controller](./packages/test-app/app/controllers/application.js) for how the modals are opened in your JavaScript actions and look at [app.css](./packages/test-app/app/styles/app.css) for the style definition of these custom animations.